rozlynboutin/microbiome_helper/16S-tutorial-(chemerin).md

     head -n 1 map.txt >> map_BZ.txt; awk '{ if ( $3 == "BZ" ) { print $0 } }' map.txt >>map_BZ.txt
     head -n 1 map.txt >> map_CJS.txt; awk '{ if ( $3 == "CJS" ) { print $0 } }' map.txt >>map_CJS.txt

 These commands are split into 2 parts (separated by ";").
 The first part writes the header line to each new mapping file.
 The second part is an awk command that prints any line where the 3rd column equals the id of the source facility.
-Note that awk splits be any whitespace by default, which is why the source facility IDs are in the 3rd column according to awk, even though we know this isn't true when the file is tab-delimited.
+Note that awk splits by any whitespace by default, which is why the source facility IDs are in the 3rd column according to awk, even though we know this isn't true when the file is tab-delimited.

 The BIOM "subset-table" command requires a text file with 1 sample name per line, which we can generate by these quick bash commands: